AI Use Cases/Logistics

 ROI & Revenue Impact

-ROI compounds over 12 months because the system's learning accelerates after month three.
-Your first 60 days capture the obvious wins - recoverable detention, underutilized lanes, driver utilization gaps.
-By month six, the model has learned your seasonal freight patterns, your carrier performance profiles, and your executive decision thresholds, and it begins identifying second-order optimization opportunities: which customer segments are driving your claims ratio up, which freight lanes have hidden capacity, where expedited freight is masking dispatch inefficiency.
-A typical mid-sized Logistics operator (200-400 tractors, $80M - $150M annual freight spend) sees cumulative ROI of 320-420% by month 12, with payback occurring by month 4.
+The return compounds over 12 months because the system's learning accelerates after month three.
+The first 60 days capture the obvious wins - recoverable detention, underutilized lanes, utilization gaps.
+By month six, the model has learned your seasonal freight patterns, your carrier performance profiles, and your executive decision thresholds, and it begins surfacing second-order opportunities: which customer segments drive your claims ratio up, which freight lanes have hidden capacity, where expedited freight is masking dispatch inefficiency.
+Model the payback on your own tractor count and freight spend before you believe any vendor's ROI percentage - including ours; that math only runs on your fleet numbers.
+The free AI Opportunity Assessment is where that conversation starts: a directional read on where the reporting opportunity is biggest across your operation, plus a phased roadmap - not a payback model built for you.

 Target Scope